 (7.1) For 2020 and subsequent model year alternate-fueled engines derived from a diesel-cycle engine, a manufacturer may meet the standardized requirements of section (h) that are applicable to diesel engines in lieu of the requirements applicable to gasoline engines.

-(i) MONITORING SYSTEM DEMONSTRATION REQUIREMENTS FOR CERTIFICATION
+(i) MONITORING SYSTEM DEMONSTRATION REQUIREMENTS FOR CERTIFICATION the timeliness of malfunction detection is within the constraints of the applicable monitoring requirements.

 (1) General.